NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 While `Cutadapt` is running: looking at the [online manual](https://cutadapt.readthedocs.io/en/stable/index.html) or running `cutadapt --help`, answer:

-- What do the `-o`, `-p`, `-a`, `-A`, `m`, `-q`, and `-j` flags mean?
+- What do the `-o`, `-a`, `m`, `-q`, and `-j` flags mean?
 - How did we choose the values for `-m` and `-q`?
 - What is the purpose of the redirection (`> 03_TRIMMED/${sample}.log`)?

 ### QC of the trimmed data

 Now the data has been trimmed, it would be a good idea to run `FastQC` and `MultiQC` again.
 Modify the [commands used for the raw data](#qc-of-the-raw-data) to match the trimmed data and run the two QC softwares.

 While you wait, take a look at the `Cutadapt` logs.
 When `Cutadapt` runs, it prints lots of interesting information to the screen, which we lose once we logout of the remote machine.
 Because we used redirection (`>`) to capture the standard output (`stdout`) of `Cutadapt`, this information is now stored in a file (`03_TRIMMED/${sample}.log`).
 Take a look at the log file for one of the samples using the program `less`:

 **NOTE:** You can scroll up and down using the arrow keys on your keyboard, or move one "page" at a time using the spacebar.
 **NOTE:** To quit `less`, hit the `q` key.
-**NOTE:** If you have set it up, you can also access the files using the `Explorer` tab on `VS Code` (`View -> Explorer`).

 By looking at the `Cutadapt` log, can you answer:
 - How many read pairs we had originally?
 - How many reads contained adapters?
 - How many read pairs were removed because they were too short?
 - How many base calls were quality-trimmed?
 - Overall, what is the percentage of base pairs that were kept?

 When `FastQC` and `MultiQC` have finished, copy the `MultiQC` report to your local machine and open it with a browser.
 Compare this with the report obtained earlier for the raw data.
 Do the data look better now?

-## Bonus step: host removal
+## Host removal

 Even if you work with environmental samples, it is quite likely that human DNA is also present in your sample, in this sense it is considered as contamination.
 Therefore, to be on a safe side, it is a good practice to explicitely clean your data from it.
 If you work with host-associated microbiome, i.e. human microbiome, this is a mandatory step, please see [here](https://retractionwatch.com/2024/06/26/all-authors-agree-to-retraction-of-nature-article-linking-microbial-dna-to-cancer/) what can happen if you do not properly clean your data from human DNA.
 Here, we demonstrate how to practically perfrom the host removal step.

 ```bash